bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 Same reason why code libraries / dependencies are awesome:

-You have a code which can be updated independently from other parts, and **you can re-use/share** this between your configurations.
+* **Re-use and share**: You have a code which can be updated independently from other parts, and you can re-use/share this between your configurations.

-**Shared maintenance**: when you use Steps created by others you don't have to maintain the codes, but you can contribute to it if you want to, or create and use your own.
+* **Shared maintenance**: when you use Steps created by others you don't have to maintain the codes, but you can contribute to it if you want to, or create and use your own.

-**Versioned**: If a new version doesn't work for you, **you can always go back to a previous one**.
+* **Versioned**: If a new version doesn't work for you, you can always go back to a previous one.

-_We frequently push features as Steps instead of building it into the core tools.
+We frequently push features as Steps instead of building it into the core tools.
 This allows faster and versioned iterations, and updating the parts independently.
-We try to maintain compatibility as much as possible, so older versions can work too, providing a way to upgrade when it's appropriate for you._
+We try to maintain compatibility as much as possible, so older versions can work too, providing a way to upgrade when it's appropriate for you.